glentner/python-102/docs/source/tutorial/testing.rst

 For example:

 * An array of length 0 or 1.
-* An array mixed sign or precision.
+* An array of mixed signs or precisions.
 * An array containing NaN values.

 In our case, it was even simpler than that; the existence of a value equal to that of the final